MRauf1/Neural-Network-3D-Visualization/DEVELOPMENT.md

 -Tested the Sigmoid derivative\
 -Added code for storing the history for backpropagation\
 -Tested the new code\
 -Added the helper method for clearing the history

+**12/7/19**
+-Coded the function for computing the derivative of the loss function\
+-Tested the loss derivative